phil-d-wilson/balenaLocating-ML/README.md

 ![Running in Balena Cloud](https://i.ibb.co/PFgsRRp/Running-In-Balena-Cloud.jpg) Except that ---^ wasn't the output I got to begin with, remember....this was:
 ![Disconnects](https://i.ibb.co/7bcd340/Disconnect-Exception.jpg)
 The simple job of sending my data to the IOT Hub, wasn't simple.
-No worries, a quick Google showed me this was a known issue with the latest version of
+No worries, a quick Google showed me this was a known issue with the latest version of the Azure IOT Device Python SDK ([issue#399](https://github.com/Azure/azure-iot-sdk-python/issues/399)) , so I changed my dockerfile to pull in the previous version......then this happened:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc0OTQ2NjIzLC0zODMwODE4ODAsLTE3Mj
+eyJoaXN0b3J5IjpbMTA4NzcwMDYxMSwtMzgzMDgxODgwLC0xNz
-I3MzU0NDUsMTk3NzU2MDU3MCwxOTQ5OTA4MDIyLDEzMTc0NzA4
+IyNzM1NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAyMiwxMzE3NDcw
-MTMsNDg2MjM5MDc1LC0xNTM2NTMwNTg0XX0=
+ODEzLDQ4NjIzOTA3NSwtMTUzNjUzMDU4NF19
 -->